sergeyelumelay/HomeProject/README.md

 # HomeProject
-Source code for the home project
+Source code for the home thesis project both mobile application and arduino IDE